tvararu/meteor-webpack-react-kickstart/README.md

 # CSS in your React components
 This project allows you to require CSS (or SCSS/LESS) inside `componentWillMount` of your React components.
 This allows you to bundle your CSS with your React components.
 You will never miss a CSS file in your project again.

+When your component is mounted for the first time, the CSS will be injected in the page.
+This is how the css-loader of Webpack is working.

 ```javascript
 class MyComponent extends React.Component {
   componentWillMount() {